Mostly-Works-Studio/tic-tac-toe-web-app/README.md

 ## License

-This project is private and not licensed for public use.
+This project is private and not licensed for public use